Borrowers with loans up to $150,000 will now apply for forgiveness directly to the SBA

 - If only part of your loan is forgiven or if your forgiveness application is denied, you must repay the balance of your loan that is not forgiven by your loan’s maturity date.
 CPB will notify you of the date on which your first loan payment is due.

 Responses to Frequently Asked Questions about PPP loan forgiveness.

 - Stay safe from scammers: Prevent fraud due to release of PPP program loan data - In an effort of transparency, the SBA, in consultation with the Treasury Department, released a spreadsheet of data that included information about PPP loans at the loan level.
 This spreadsheet includes the names of business recipients, their associated addresses, and lending partner.

 This may result in the “bad guys” being able to easily target PPP loan recipients by phone or online, posing as someone from the bank.
-If you receive a suspicious communication regarding your PPP loan and are unsure of how to proceed, contact us immediately at [email protected] or 808-544-6865.
+If you receive suspicious communication regarding your PPP loan and are unsure of how to proceed, contact us immediately at [email protected] or 808-544-6865.

-SBA Alert: The Office of Inspector General recognizes that we are facing unprecedented times and is alerting the public about potential fraud schemes related to economic stimulus programs offered by the U.S. Small Business Administration in response to the Novel Coronavirus Pandemic (COVID-19).
+- SBA Alert: The Office of Inspector General recognizes that we are facing unprecedented times and is alerting the public about potential fraud schemes related to economic stimulus programs offered by the U.S. Small Business Administration in response to the Novel Coronavirus Pandemic (COVID-19).
 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), the largest financial assistance bill to date, includes provisions to help small businesses.
 Fraudsters have already begun targeting small business owners during these economically difficult times.
 Be on the lookout for grant fraud, loan fraud, and phishing.
 Please see the SBA Fraud Alert for more information.